named-data/NFD/docs/FAQ.rst

 .. note::

-    **IMPORTANT:** NFD may regain elevated permissions as needed during normal execution.
+    **IMPORTANT:** NFD may regain elevated privileges as needed during normal execution.
 Dropping privileges in this manner should not be considered a security mechanism (a compromised NFD that was started as root can trivially return to root).
-However, reducing privileges may limit any damaged caused by well intentioned, but buggy, code.
+However, reducing privileges may limit any damage caused by well intentioned, but buggy, code.

 How to enable Ethernet Face Support?